qiuriyuchen/fly4j/README.md

-this project is separated from my other project fly(a knowledge management system,it will be open source soon), contains unrelated business:cache,file store,file back .... this features can support other projects,sun as my project backTollFx（a desktop system ot back file,it is open source too）
+this project is separated from my other project fly(a knowledge management system,it will be open source soon), contains unrelated business:cache,file store,file back .... this features can support other projects,sun as my project backTollFx（a desktop system for back file,it is open source too）